Dan1van/technical-inspection-website/README.md

 A web application developed for the university project.
 It's made using [Flask](https://flask.palletsprojects.com/en/1.1.x/) web framework with such extensions as [flask-sqlalchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/), [flask-sequrity](https://pythonhosted.org/Flask-Security/), [flask-admin](https://flask-admin.readthedocs.io/en/latest/) and [flask-mail](https://pythonhosted.org/Flask-Mail/).
 Also, the project used the [wtforms](https://wtforms.readthedocs.io/en/2.3.x/fields/) library to create forms.

+Web application features:
+* Register an application for vehicle maintenance.
+(You can connect the function of sending a message to a registered e-mail with the specified tracking code);
+* Track the status and data of the application by the track code.

+## Install